 Enemy spawns are handled by a new system known as the "Smart Spawn System," or S3.
 With a similar purpose as the AI Director found in the Left 4 Dead series, the S3 watches a player's performance and delivers enemies accordingly.
 The end goal is to make Gears of War: Judgment a significantly more difficult experience than its predecessors, though traditional difficulty settings are also available to govern player health and damage output.

 One new mode is called Overrun.
 This is a class-based mode that feels like a twist on Gears 3's Beast mode.
 The attacking Locust players attempt to reach a generator that's being protected by human forces.
 Meanwhile, the humans are also broken up into classes, including soldier, medic, engineer, and so on.
 The different classes have different rechargeable abilities, such as spawning ammo crates, healing, creating turrets, and throwing grenades.
 This is a Stopwatch-style mode, so players play on both sides of the action and the team with the better attack time wins the match.

 Another new multiplayer addition is the Free For All mode, Judgment's take on the tried and true deathmatch formula.

 Gears of War 3 introduced a standard "high score" system for its arcade mode in campaign.
 Judgment will award players with between one to three stars for each completed story mission.
 These stars will be spent in a purchasing system to unlock "Aftermath," a side story taking place during the events of the third game, among other bonuses.

-The team that destroys more objectives wins; if both teams destroy the same number, the team that took the least amount of time wins.
+The team that completes more objectives wins; if both teams complete the same number, the team that took the least amount of time wins.
 If one team has ensured victory, a "mercy rule" is in place in normal matchmaking to immediately end the match.